VladimirSapozhnikov/my-dataquest-projects/README.md

 # My DataQuest Projects
-This repository contains projects that I have completed in the DataQuest bootcamp
+This repository contains projects that I have completed in the [DataQuest](https://www.dataquest.io/learn-with-dataquest/) bootcamp.